pz2011/owl2sql/README.txt

-Simple ontology to schema converter.
+Simple OWL to SQL converter.